tinygo-org/tinygo/README.markdown

 think especially program size can be reduced by a large margin when actually trying to optimize for it.

-Implemented analysis passes:
+Implemented compiler passes:

-  * Check which functions are blocking.
-Blocking functions a functions that call sleep, chan send, etc. It's parents are also blocking.
+  * Analyse which functions are blocking.
+Blocking functions are functions that call sleep, chan send, etc. Its parents are also blocking.
-  * Check whether the scheduler is needed.
+  * Analyse whether the scheduler is needed.
 It is only needed when there are `go` statements for blocking functions.
-  * Check whether a given type switch or type assert is possible with [type-based alias analysis](https://en.wikipedia.org/wiki/Alias_analysis#Type-based_alias_analysis).
+  * Analyse whether a given type switch or type assert is possible with [type-based alias analysis](https://en.wikipedia.org/wiki/Alias_analysis#Type-based_alias_analysis).
-    I would like to use flow-based alias analysis in the future.
+    I would like to use flow-based alias analysis in the future, if feasible.
+  * Do basic dead code elimination of functions.
+This pass makes later passes better and probably improves compile time as well.

 ## Building